310mc/https-310mc.github.io-tl/source/_posts/climax/heroes_of_the_future.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Midori, we will do your job as representatives.
-It looks like it is all really simple work, something even a child could do.
+midori, we will do your [job] in your [place].

+it looks like it is all really simple [work], something even a [child] could do.

-Repayment Festival is centered around the juniors… And because we will not be up on the stage, we have some free time right now.
+repayment festival is [centered] around the [underclassmen]… and because we will not be up on the [stage], we have some [free time] right now.
 {% endbubble %}

 {% bubble Midori %}